Top

 • a maximum fine of $1,000.

-Often times an attorney can negotiate to dismiss the case upon the completion of 10 or 20 Alcohol Anonymous meetings.
+Oftentimes an attorney can negotiate to dismiss the case upon the completion of 10 or 20 Alcoholics Anonymous meetings.
 However, most people are eligible for diversion, which is where a defendant avoids formal sentencing, and upon completion of the diversion terms, the case is dismissed.

 Certain exceptions apply, but most patrons are eligible to participate in pretrial diversion under Penal Code 1000(a).
 In January 2018, the California Legislature amended section 1000(a) allowing most people charged with public intoxication to avoid a guilty or no contest plea by continuing the case during its pretrial stage.
 In the meantime, you will be required to complete AA meetings or perform community service.
 Upon completion of your obligations, the court will dismiss your case.